rust-lang/rfcs/text/0000-public-private-dependencies.md

 # Drawbacks
 [drawbacks]: #drawbacks

-This doesn't cover the case where a dependency is public only if a feature is enabled.

-In the case where you depend on `foo = "300"`, there isn't a way to clarify that what is public is actually from `foo-core = "1"` without explicitly depending on it.

-You can't definitively lint when a `pub = true` is unused since it may depend on which platform or features.

-The warning is emitted even when a `pub` item isn't accessible.

 The warning message might not be the clearest in how to resolve as its emitted by rustc but is resolved by changing information in the build system, generally, but not always, cargo.